 LTE Network :

 A very high-speed data network that comes under the 4th generation of a mobile network.
 In the 4G new network, elements have been developed and placed in the network to achieve much faster data speed.
 The core network for LTE is EPC and the radio access network is E-UTRAN.
 These together provide access to the internet from UE at a higher speed.
 You can use any VOIP client to make voice calls over the data network from a mobile device.
 The call will be free and the mobile operators will only charge for data consumed.
-But if a mobile phone connected to the WiFi for the internet, the mobile operator will not get any money as the VOIP call will use data from WiFi internet.
+But if a mobile phone connected to the WiFi for the internet, the mobile operator will not get any money as the VOIP call will use data over a WiFi internet connection.
 Moreover, the telecom network will be totally skipped.
 This leads to less data usage for a mobile operator.
 The network operator needs to develop new IP based services to utilize the LTE network fullest.

 What is VoLTE Network?